-- Review and explain what documentation is needed to determine eligibility for services. - Determine student eligibility for individualized accommodations based on documentation. - Maintain student files in a confidential manner. - Send letters to faculty members that detail accommodations, per student's request in STARS. - Make a reasonable, good faith effort to provide accommodations, aids, and services for eligible students in a timely manner.
+- Review and explain what documentation is needed to determine eligibility for services. - Determine your eligibility for individualized accommodations based on documentation. - Maintain student files in a confidential manner. - Send letters to faculty members that detail your accommodations, per your request in STARS. - Make a reasonable, good faith effort to provide accommodations, aids, and services for eligible students in a timely manner.